A righteous one has fallen 💔

 Duomo di Milano, Italy

-The very next day, my friend Honorine and I board a flight to Paris, and Geneva afterwards.
-I don’t remember any questions asked in either of these two countries; perhaps because I understood their main language: French, of course!
+The very next day, my friend Honorine and I boarded a flight to Paris, and Geneva afterwards.
+I don’t really remember any questions asked in either of these two countries; perhaps because I understood their main language: French, of course!
 I enjoyed touring the city, visiting the Eiffel Tower, the United Nations Headquarters, the International Telecommunications Union HQ, riding in the Geneva Trams etc.

 Paris, France